 Who am I?

-I’m Melissa, mama of two, wife of a hunky hubby and human to Coop the dog.
+I’m Melissa – author, mama, planner, doer and coach!
 In addition to this I have fought chronic pain for nearly two decades, chronic fatigue for over ten years and insomnia for somewhere in between.

 In seven years I went from miserable and barely coping with life to thriving – using a combination of research and personal trial and error, I have managed to bring my pain and fatigue levels down and minimise the effects of the debilitating brain fog by using everything I have written about on my blog.

 I am the author of Pregnancy and Fibromyalgia and Melissa vs Fibromyalgia: My Journey Fighting Chronic Pain, Chronic Fatigue and Insomnia.
-I have run my blog MelissavsFibromyalgia.com for five years.
+I have run my blog MelissavsFibromyalgia.com for nearly a decade.
 Find out more about me here.